HoliHoliHoli/pyGuessingGame/README.md

 # pyGuessingGame
-A number guessing game. the 3rd task for the Python track start.ng 2.0
+A number guessing game.
+The 3rd task for the Python track start.ng 2.0